Goigpolymer/LAMMPS-tutorials/README.md

 # LAMMPS-tutorials
-Scripts, files and codes for LAMMPS tutorials
+Scripts, files and codes for LAMMPS tutorials for simple core-corona particles